seyed0123/seyed0123.github.io/README.md

 # Game
-the game on the site has been used from OXDuelCards repo that exists in this [link](https://github.com/seyed0123/OXDuelCards). check it if you like.
+the game on the site has been used from OXDuelCards repo that exists in this [link](https://github.com/seyed0123/OXDuelCards). check it if you like. use can play it by entering to the game section in the nav bar.
 # Contact
 How to reach you, including links to your social media profiles.